Divisional Tercera de Ascenso

 The Divisional Tercera de Ascenso (also known as DTA; English: Third Promotion Division) is the third division of professional club basketball league in Uruguay.
 It is organized by the Uruguayan Basketball Federation (FUBB).
 The competition began in 2003.
 The promotion basketball championships replaced the Third Promotion Federal Championship.

-Atenas is the current champion and Olivol Mundial is the team with more titles, with three.
+Sayago is the current champion and Olivol Mundial is the team with more titles, with three.

 Format

 The DTA is currently played in three stages: Torneo Clasificatorio (Qualifying Tournament), Liguilla (Little League) or Reclasificatorio (Requalifier); and playoffs.